PeerRTC/PeerRTC/README.md

 ```

 `serverURL` : `optional` `string` `default=https://peer-rtc-sever.herokuapp.com/` <br/>
 * The url in which the backend server is hosted.
-Not providing any url will use the default server url.
+Not providing any url will use the default server url in `PeerRTC.DEFAULT_SERVER_URL` .
 It is recommended to  use your own rather than the default server since it is not stable. <br/>

 `configurations` : `optional` `json` <br/>
 * Json data that will be passed to the [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection)
-constructor. <br/>
+constructor.
+Not providing any will result in using the iceServers provided by the default url in `PeerRTC.DEFAULT_ICE_SERVER_SOURCE_URL` . <br/>

 <hr/>